trigger-corp/Forge-Documentation/source/config.rst

 * ``scripts`` is an array of Javascript files which will be embedded
 * ``styles`` is an array of CSS files which will be embedded

-As well as an optional key:
+As well as an optional keys:

 .. _field-activations-runat: